 MODE NAME ACTION Enabled enables the sequence; disables the sequence.
-Calibrate enables an actual calibration when the Enabled box is also Zero ✓ causes the sequence to perform a Zero calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Zero check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ☐ disables Zero calibration and check Low ✓ causes the sequence to perform a Low Span calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Low Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (✓ disables Low Span calibration and check High ✓ causes the sequence to perform a High Span concentration calibration when both the Calibrate and Enabled boxes are also ✓ ✓ causes a High Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). □ disables the High Span calibration and check.
+Calibrate enables an actual calibration when the Enabled box is also . allows a calibration check when the Enabled box is also . ✓ causes the sequence to perform a Zero calibration when bot Calibrate and Enabled boxes are also ✓. ✓ causes a Zero check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ✓ disables Zero calibration and check Span ✓ causes the sequence to perform a Span calibration when both the Calibrate and Enabled boxes are also ✓. ✓ causes a Span check when the Enabled box is also ✓ and the Calibrate box is unchecked (□). ☐ disables Span calibration and check